Siem4all/Student_Registartion_System/README.md

 4. Paste the project in your xampp/htdocs or wamp/www folder

-5. Create database with the name target_db.sql and import the sql file from target/database/target_db.sql to database
+5. Create database with the name target_db.sql and import the sql file from target/database/target_db.sql to the database you created

 6. Type "localhost/target" in the url